PACKED-vzw/CultURIze-Back-End-Docker/README.md

 on the server in your repository the folder apache-htaccess getting filled with information.

 8. Our last step is to configure all traffic which is not /github/ towards our new redirection file uploaded from github.

+For nginx:
-You can do this by adding the following lines to the folder `/etc/nginx/conf.d/` and name it culturize.conf.
+You can do this by adding the following lines to the file `/etc/nginx/conf.d/culturize.conf`.
 This rule forwards all traffic which is not /github/ towards port 801 of our local machine, where our apache culturize redirection rules resides.

 ```
 server {
     listen 80;